MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 * For application authentication: the Azure AD client application credential, which is a secret or certificate.
 * For user authentication: the Azure AD client application `ReplyUrl`, or the URL to which Azure AD redirects after authentication completes successfully.
 MSAL extracts the authorization code from this redirect.

 If you can't use the client libraries, you can manually implement an authentication flow using MSAL.
-For more information, see [Authentication flow support in MSAL](active-directory/develop/msal-authentication-flows).

 ## Implement an authentication flow with MSAL

 In this section, learn how to create an authentication flow to Azure Data Explorer using MSAL.

-If your application is a front-end application intended to authenticate users for an Azure Data Explorer cluster, the application must be granted delegated permissions on Azure Data Explorer.
-For more information, see [Configure delegated permissions for the application registration](../../provision-azure-ad-app.md#configure-delegated-permissions-for-the-application-registration).
+For more information on MSAL authentication flows, see [Authentication flow support in MSAL](active-directory/develop/msal-authentication-flows).

 ### How to specify the resource